Are You Living Your Life…or Outsourcing It Away?

 However, should I one day notice that I don’t function as well as I should, I won’t hesitate to investigate and be willing to change my diet if empirical results come to darken the diet’s reputation.

-That’s what open-mindedness looks like: don’t be dogmatic and adjust according to results, not according to preconceived ideas, fake dogmas, and useless ideologies.
+Don’t be dogmatic and adjust according to results, not according to preconceived ideas, fake dogmas, and useless ideologies.

 The Bottom Line